Frequently Asked Questions

 What is The Texas A&M University System?

-The A&M System is one of the largest systems of higher education in the nation, with a statewide network of 11 universities, seven state agencies and a comprehensive health science center.
-A&M System members educate more than 120,000 students and reach another 22 million people through service each year.
-With more than 28,000 faculty and staff, the A&M System has a physical presence in 250 of the state’s 254 counties and a programmatic presence in every one.
-In 2011, externally funded research expenditures exceeded $780 million to help drive the state’s economy.
+The A&M System is one of the largest systems of higher education in the nation, with a statewide network of 11 universities, seven state agencies, two service units and a comprehensive health science center.
+A&M System members educate more than 140,000 students and reach another 22 million people through service each year.
+With more than 24,000 faculty and staff, the A&M System has a physical presence in 250 of the state’s 254 counties and a programmatic presence in every one.
+System-wide, externally funded research expenditures exceeded $932 million to help drive the state’s economy.

 What does “A” and “M” stand for?

-What is the mission statement for The Texas A&M University System?
+What is the mission of The Texas A&M University System?

 The A&M System is the state’s land-grant system.
 What does that mean?